jbloomlab/MeV_SSPE_Dynamics/workflow/notebooks/README.md

 1. `quality-control.Rmd`

 > In this notebook, I assess the quailty of variant calls by comparing and combining the variants called by different tools (`lofreq` and `varscan`).
+I also make **extended data figure 3** of the paper where I plot the location of mutations in each genome highlighting regions with low coverage.

 2. `identify-backgrounds.Rmd`

-> In this notebook, I make a first pass at identifying variants that are on the same viral haplotype by clustering mutations by their correlation in frequency.
+> In this notebook, I make a first pass at identifying variants that are on the same viral haplotype by clustering mutations by their correlation in frequency across _every tissue sample_.
 Here, I identify `Genome 1` and `Genome 2`.
-I also identify the `Genome 1` subhaplotype `Genome 1-1`.
+I also identify the `Genome 1` sub-haplotype that's present in every sample but the Frontal Cortex 2 specimen.

 3. `cluster-subclonal-mutations.Rmd`

 > In this notebook, I take the analysis in the previous notebook farther to see if we can cluster mutations by frequency even if they aren't found in every tissue sample.
-I use this analysis to identify subclonal haplotypes.
+I use this analysis to identify subclonal haplotypes that are on the background of either `Genome-1` or `Genome-2`.
+I also assign mutations that are missing from the original `Genome-1` or `Genome-2` assignment due to low depth in one or more tissue.
+Finally, I made `figure 2`, `figure 4a`, and `figure 4b`.

 4. `genotype-subclonal-snps.Rmd`

 > In this notebook, I use bridging reads and a probabalistic approach written by Alison Feder to assign SNPs to either `Genome 1` or `Genome 2`.
-This also assigns haplotypes to their most like genotype.
+This can be used to determine the most likely background for the sub-haplotypes identified in the previous notebook.

 5. `establish-haplotype-relationship.Rmd`

-> In this notebook, use a combination of the 'pigeon-hole principle' and bridging reads to determine how the clusters of mutations (putitive haplotypes) are likely related to one another.
+> In this notebook, use a combination of the 'pigeon-hole principle' and bridging reads to determine how the clusters of mutations (sub-haplotypes) are likely related to one another.

+---

 6. `spatial-tissue-clustering.Rmd`

-> In this notebook, examine how variant populations in different tissues relate to one another in the context of space.
+> In this notebook, I examined how variant populations in different tissues relate to one another in the context of space.
 For example, are nearby tissues more similar than far away tissues?

 7. `mutation-effect-distribution.Rmd`